Legal Sea Foods: 2010s

 In 2011, Legal Sea Foods opened their new flagship restaurant, Legal Harborside on the Boston waterfront.
 It was named "Best New Restaurant" by Esquire magazine.

 Two years later in 2013, Legal Sea Foods announced they would be opening a restaurant in the Downtown Crossing section of Boston named Legal Crossing (LXI).

 On February 22, 2014, a carbon monoxide leak killed the manager of the Legal Sea Foods branch at the Walt Whitman Shops in Huntington Station, New York and sickened 27 others.
 The leak was reportedly caused by a faulty flue pipe attached to a gas water heater.
 President & CEO of Legal Sea Foods, Roger Berkowitz, said that the company would install carbon monoxide detectors and conduct comprehensive safety audits at all locations.
 He also pledged to be at the forefront of legislative efforts to require the use of carbon monoxide detectors in commercial buildings.

 In April 2017, Legal Fish Bowl debuted in Kendall Square.
 The restaurant is a fast-casual concept that features six signature poke bowls as well as the option to create your own.
 In that same year, Roger Berkowitz was awarded a “Who's Who” James Beard Award.

 In 2018, the company opened Legal Sea Bar, a bar-forward concept, in Union Station in Washington, DC.

 2019 marked the start of a collaboration with Stonewall Kitchen, a specialty food manufacturer based in Maine, on a line of signature sauces, dressings and condiments.
 These products are sold under the name "Legal Sea Foods by Stonewall Kitchen” and range from cocktail sauce to lemon dill aioli.

 2020s

 In January 2020, Legal Sea Foods announced a partnership with RLJ Companies to expand the presence of Legal Sea Foods restaurants in major airports across the United States.

+In 2022, the group operated 25 restaurants in five states (Massachusetts, New Jersey, Pennsylvania, Rhode Island, and Virginia), with most in the Greater Boston area.